Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Discussion

 \section{Discussion}

-A multivariate skewed power exponential distribution is introduced that is well suited for density estimation purposes for a wide range of non-Gaussian data.
+A multivariate skewed power exponential distribution is introduced that is well suited for density estimation purposes for a wide range of data with non-Gaussian clusters.
 The family of 16 MSPE mixtures presented herein allow for robust mixture models for model-based clustering on skewed as well as symmetric components.
 These models can model components with varying levels of peakedness and tail-weight (light, heavy, Gaussian) simultaneously with skewness.
 As a result, these models are well suited to model heterogeneous data with non-Gaussian components.

 In addition to these properties, special cases of the MSPE distribution include the skew-normal distribution among others.
-The performance of such mixtures for clustering is investigated on a wide range of simulated scenarios --- on heavy-tailed, light-tailed, Gaussian, and skewed components, and their combinations --- and on benchmark data commonly used for investigating clustering and classification.
+The performance of such mixtures for clustering is investigated on a wide range of simulated scenarios --- on heavy-tailed, light-tailed, Gaussian, and skewed components, and combinations thereof --- and on real data of varying dimensionalities and sizes commonly used for illustrating clustering and classification.
 At present, model selection is performed using the BIC and, although this performs well in most cases, it is by no means perfect and alternative criteria could be considered in more detail.
+Standard errors of parameter estimates were not considered herein; this could be implemented via the standard information-based method to obtain the asymptotic covariance matrix of the estimates or via bootstrapping \citep{basford1997, lin14}.

 Through simulations, we showed scenarios where such skewed mixtures are comparative to or better than widely used elliptical mixture models (mixtures of Gaussians) or skewed mixture models gaining increasing attention (mixtures of generalized hyperbolic distributions).
-When looking at real (benchmark) datasets, we compared in the context of both unsupervised classification (i.e., clustering) and semi-supervised classification.
-On these, the MSPE model performed just as well or better on some of the investigated data sets compared to three other mixture model families/algorithms.
+When looking at real datasets, we compared in the context of both unsupervised classification (i.e., clustering) and semi-supervised classification.
+On these, the MSPE model performed just as well or better on most of the investigated datasets compared to three other mixture model families/algorithms.
 The analysis on the real datasets in the unsupervised case displayed some possible weaknesses, which may be related to initializations or the choice of BIC as the model selection criterion.
-Performance improved substantially for some of the data when a small level of supervision was introduced in a model-based classification framework and the MPSE distributions.
+Performance improved substantially for some of the datasets when a small level of supervision was introduced.